Myrdincx/Weltheas/content/Wiki Guides/Templates.md

 You’ve decided to add something to the wiki, awesome!
 In here, you’ll find all kinds of templates that decide how a file should start!
-Copy the template and place it inside the file.
+Copy the template and place it inside the file, make sure to remove the `< >`.

 ### General template:
 ```